masif2002/AZ-900-notes/README.md

 * The Azure App Service Environment (ASE) is a Premium feature offering of the Azure App Service.
 It gives a single-tenant instance of the Azure App Service that runs right in your own Azure virtual network (VNet), providing network isolation and improved scaling capabilities.
 ## Regions
 * Usually, there is only one region per country, but in Azure, some countries have multiple regions
-* As of now, Azure has over 60+ regions
+* As of now, Azure has over 60+ regions.
+Some regions of the world require special contracts with the local provider such as Germany and China.
-* You **must** select a region while creating more resources
+* You **must** select a region while creating most resources

 ### Region Pair
 * In Azure, you have something called a region pair, where two regions are paired.
-And these paired regions have highest speed connections and special treatment during Azure updates
+And these paired regions have highest speed connections and special treatment during Azure updates.
+They are usually used for Disaster Recovery (DR)

 ![](img/region-pairs.png)